Perl-Apollo/Corinna/README.md

 discuss the Corinna proposal to bring modern OO to the core of the Perl language.

-You’re probably looking for the [Wiki](https://github.com/Ovid/Cor/wiki) as it is intended as the canonical place to understand the current state of this project.
+You may be looking for the [Wiki](https://github.com/Ovid/Cor/wiki) as that has much historical discussion of this project.
+However, the documents in the `rfc/` folder will be considered the canonical ones.

 [You can file issues](https://github.com/Ovid/Cor/issues) to address your particular concerns and get feedback.